-Here are 5 tips that will help you grow bumper crops of dill at home.
+Here are 5 tips to help you grow bumper crops of dill at home.

-3. Use loose, humus-rich soil that drains well: Dill needs a loose soil for the taproot to grow strong and good drainage will prevent soil getting too wet.
+3. Use loose, humus-rich soil that drains well: Dill needs loose soil for the taproot to grow solid and good drainage will prevent the soil from getting too wet.

 4. Sow dill every 3 weeks: Starting early spring and sow dill seeds every 3 weeks for continuous harvest.